jangrudo/ai-apocalypse/README.md

 by learning primitive arithmetic.
 After we’ve got intuitive understanding of arithmetic, we learn algebra.
 Having reached intuitive understanding of some of algebra, we may start learning calculus.
-It wouldn’t be possible to understand how derivative functions and integrals work if the basic operations of addition and multiplication don’t already look familiar and obvious enough.
+It wouldn’t be possible to understand how derivative functions and integrals work if the basic operations of addition and multiplication didn’t already look familiar and obvious enough.
 We can use our primitive intuitions to solve simple problems, learn new intuitions by solving them, then use these enhanced intuitions to solve more complicated problems, and so on.
 It’s a positive feedback loop: the better is